CentOS-PaaS-SIG/linchpin/CONTRIBUTING.rst

 .. note:: the ``-u`` option.
 This is a nicety of git, allowing future pushes
     to assume the remote ``origin`` and the branch ``contributing_docs``.

-Once the feature branch is created, development work continues as normal.
-After some code has been created, edited, or removed, please commit this work.

 .. code-block:: bash

     $ git add CONTRIBUTING.rst